 How does it feel to be the first B Corp-certified UK protein brand?

 Damian Soong We’re very proud to be the first UK brand.
 It’s great to be recognized for how we run our business and the giving model we incorporate.
-Giving and social responsibility is woven into Form’s DNA – even at its pre-launch, we gave a meal for every sign-up.
+Giving and social responsibility is woven into Form’s DNA – even at our pre-launch, we gave a meal for every sign-up.
 It’s important to acknowledge the luxury of our position when so many people don’t have the conditions for a healthy life.
 If our values are about health and wellness, I don’t think we can really ignore that.

 Why is Form prioritizing its social and environmental footprint?